 By now the novelty of Xenoblade Chronicles has worn off, the game is out in all regions and despite limited release in the states (only available from Gamestop and Nintendo’s own store) the people who wanted to play the game can get themselves a copy, so if you want it, you’re able.
 The thing is should you want to get it?

 Xenoblade Chronicles does a lot right with the genre but also does a lot wrong.
 Every single step forward it makes is instantly followed by a step back due to bad design.
 It’s got a great quest reward system and that’s amazing but then it’s got an awful way to track and map out those quests.
 It’s got a great battle system but it’s got brainless AI that hinder your abilities in battle.

-There’s some great things in Xenoblade and there’s some horrible things in it too, know that before you head out to grab it, I say grab it but remember there’s going to be some rocky patches.
+There are some great things in Xenoblade and some horrible things in it too, know that before you head out to grab it, I say grab it but remember there are going to be some rocky patches.

 This review was based on the Wii version that was provided by the reviewer.